hashin/jekyll-now/_posts/2019-04-25-bilkis-bharat-mata.markdown

 With whole of my heart, do I say - “Bharat Mata Ki Jai”.
 This perennial slogan accretes yet another meaning.
 Bilkis is Bharat Mata.
 Bharat Mata Ki Jai!

+Footnote: While reviewing a movie (Kaala), I had written about the oft neglected role of a supportive family in the fight of subaltern against oppressive power structures.
+Bilkis' family, especially her husband, who stood firm by her is the real life testimony of such family values.
+Even when the media and pop culture has endlessly regurgigated the image of a shunned victim, _bahujan_ across the country has always stood by and protected the weak and exploited amognst us.
+Our strong family values doesn't necessarily conform to the ideals of a sanatanists/puritan Islamist values (which unsurprisingly align with eachother!).
+Challenging oppressive social structures cannot happen without the active support of family.
+This is why Thanthai Periyar concentrated on the need for self respect marriages and Ambedkar argued in favour of